The Bioinformatics Shared Resource at The University of Arizona provides support in the following areas:

 Some of our Past Informatics Initiatives at the Cancer Center

-Protbase — This is a web based lab data management system for Proteomics Shared Services.
+Protbase — This is a web based lab data management system for Proteomics Shared Resource.
 This system offers users to submit sample request, track their experiment, download/view results and share their experiments.
 Further more, it offers facility core staff to track experiments request and lab usage for proteomics services, upload results and bill the researchers for services offered.

 AZCC PubDB — A web based system for storing and tracking publications by University of Arizona Cancer Center members, programs and shared services.